commonhaus/foundation/policies/antitrust-policy.md

 ## Review and Updates

 This policy will be reviewed periodically to ensure it remains effective and relevant.
-Amendments will be made in accordance with the CF’s governance processes.
+Amendments will be made in accordance with CF governance processes.

 ## Acknowledgment